 This appendix contains a list of the errata that have been incorporated into this document.
-This represents all those errata corrections that have been approved by the XBRL International Interim Best Practices Board up to and including 4 June 2008.
+This represents all those errata corrections that have been approved by the XBRL International Interim Best Practices Board.
 Hyperlinks to relevant e-mail threads may only be followed by those who have access to the relevant mailing lists.
-Access to internal XBRL mailing lists is restricted to members of XII.
+Access to internal XBRL mailing lists is restricted to members of the pertinent working group.